Social Media and Eating Disorders: How TikTok Promotes Dangerous Videos

 It probably comes as no surprise to you that social media and eating disorders are often connected.
 After all, it’s nearly impossible to browse Instagram without seeing an ad for a “skinny detox tea” or scroll through Facebook without stumbling upon someone’s before-and-after weight loss photos.
 But what you may not realize is that TikTok — known for its expressive dance moves, silly comedy sketches, and videos of dogs snuggling with newborn babies — also hosts a shocking amount of content promoting disordered eating.

 Here’s how it works.
-If TikTok thinks you’ll like videos of people renovating their kitchens, they’ll start to sneak those onto your feed of recommended videos (called the “For You” page).
+If TikTok thinks you’ll like videos of people renovating their kitchens, they’ll start to slowly add those into your feed of recommended videos (called the “For You” page).
 Great! you might think.
 I’ll get exactly what I want!
 But what if TikTok thinks you have bulimia?
 Or binge eating disorder?
 Or orthorexia?
 Then, the platform will show you videos about eating disorders.
-If you’re a child, these 60-second videos can have an incredibly damaging — and potentially even fatal — effect over time.
+If you’re a child, these short videos can have an incredibly damaging — and potentially even fatal — effect over time.

 While the algorithm for the For You page is “intelligent” enough to guess things about you that you may have never said out loud, it’s far from emotionally intelligent.
 There’s no way for it to understand the harm it can cause by serving content that might encourage disordered eating.